THE TAG BLOG

-However, with the COVID-19 pandemic forcing the closure of many retail stores, and the implementation of more stringent TBYB (try before you buy) policies, many traditional brick and mortar shoppers have converted to online shopping.
+However, with the COVID-19 pandemic forcing many retail stores' closure and implementing more stringent TBYB (try before you buy) policies, many traditional brick-and-mortar shoppers have converted to online shopping.

 According to the survey, 82% of respondents increased or “substantially” increased their online shopping of these merchandise categories during the pandemic.

-The unintended consequence of this shift is a significantly higher volume of e-commerce returns, both legitimate and fraudulent.
+This shift's unintended consequence is a significantly higher volume of e-commerce returns, both legitimate and fraudulent.